weight loss

 If you think you’re following a healthy diet and still not losing weight, then you could have been misled by some confusing information.
 Some common diet mistakes include:

-• Weighing yourself too regularly: Weight naturally fluctuates throughout the day based on numerous factors including what you’ve eaten, drank and even how you’ve slept.
+Weighing yourself too regularly: Weight naturally fluctuates throughout the day based on numerous factors including what you’ve eaten, drank and even how you’ve slept.
 You should weigh yourself once a week at the same time, every week.
 This will help you to get a clearer picture of how your weight loss journey is going and avoid the feelings of disappointment that could ultimately lead to a binge.
+If you're wary about weighing yourself, read our tips and find out how to build a regular routine.

-• Giving up too soon: If you’re not seeing fast results, it can be tempting to give up.
+Giving up too soon: If you’re not seeing fast results, it can be tempting to give up.
 When done healthily and sustainably, losing weight is a slow process.
-It’s important to stick to your weight loss regime and revisit any areas that you may be able to improve on.
+It’s important to stick to your weight loss regime and contact our clinical team if you need support.

-Although it’s critical that you consume fewer calories than you burn when trying to lose weight, you should still incorporate a healthy balanced diet into your lifestyle.
+It's crucial that you incorporate a healthy balanced diet into your lifestyle, without negatively impacting your nutritional health.
 Very low-calorie diets are rarely recommended and only in very specific circumstances.
-This is because there can be negative side effects such as hair thinning and low energy.
+This is because it can impact your nutritional health and even lead to symptoms such as hair thinning and low energy.

 Protein and fibre are two critical nutrients when it comes to weight loss.
 This is because protein aids metabolism and promotes feelings of fullness.
 A study that looked at the effects of a high-fibre, low-fat diet found that it led to sustained weight reduction in people with type 2 diabetes.